sparrovv/notes/posts/20200828_unloading_data_from_snowflake_in_ruby/README.md

 It turned out that the odbc-adapter in Sequel was calling `find_all` before yielding any results back to the caller.

 I asked on the mailing group whether there's any specific reason for that behaviour, but no one knew, but they were happy to merge a patch if I provide one.
-I oppened a [two lines PR](https://github.com/jeremyevans/sequel/pull/1711) which was quickly accepted.
+I opened a [two lines PR](https://github.com/jeremyevans/sequel/pull/1711) which was quickly accepted.

 ## Comparison

 Just for the sake of making it clear how long it takes for a given solution to stream 1M records from Snowflake to my **localhost**, once snowflake already cached the results internally.
-Please don't take this benchmark seriously becasue it's bound to my broadband connection and it could varried at times.
+Please don't take this benchmark seriously because it's bound to my broadband connection and it could vary at times.

 The query:

  `SELECT construct_object(*)::varchar as JSON FROM big_table limit 1000000`

-snowflake-to-sdout
+snowflake-to-stdout

 ```shell
  time ./target/jars/snowflake-to-stdout --sql "SELECT construct_object(*)::varchar as JSON FROM big_table limit 1000000" > result.json